An In-depth Analysis of Passage-Level Label Transfer for Contextual Document Ranking: Conclusion

 \section{Conclusion}

 In this paper, we illustrate the shortcomings of two transfer learning based modeling approaches \doclabel{} and \senlabel{}.
 The former one suffers due to label noise that degenerates its performance beyond a certain point while the inference time restricts the utility of the later one.
 We have combined the positive aspects of both the models and proposed an approach that optimizes both {\bf retrieval performance} and {\bf computational complexity}.
 We also show the robustness of this model towards document splitting schemes and its applicability in cross-domain document ranking i.e., model trained on one document set may be directly applied to another set.

 Throughout this paper, we assume that passages are disjoint in nature and treat them as separate entities during relevance prediction.
-In future, it is interesting to capture the interaction among different passages to check its impact in retrieval performance.
+In the future, it is interesting to capture the interaction among different passages to check its impact in retrieval performance.
 A very few passages in a document are ultimately relevant to a given query.
 Hence, it will be interesting to find out such denoised version of the document before retrieval and ranking task.
 This will also be helpful to bring interpretability into the framework.
+We also explore large language models to improve query rewriting and zero-shot model performance.